geebinge/ssh-via-device-streams/README.md

 	node <path2proxy.js>/proxy.js

-When you start your `open_proxy.cmd` or `open_proxy.sh` this will open the PROXY_PORT on your local machine what you can than access with [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), or what every ssh client you like.
+When you start your `open_proxy.cmd` or `open_proxy.sh` this will open the PROXY_PORT on this machine which you can then access with [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), or what every ssh client you like.

-if you using Linux, you maybe consider to run the local proxy also as a [service](#if-you-like-to-run-it-as-a-services).
+if you using Linux, you may be considered running the local proxy also as a [service](#if-you-like-to-run-it-as-a-services) in a similar way.